Sangam, Nellore district

 Sangam is a village on the bank of Penna River and a Mandal in Nellore district in the state of Andhra Pradesh in India.
-The village of Chennavarappadu is nearby to the north.
+The village of penna rever is nearby to the north.Sangam is a village located in Nellore district of the Indian state of Andhra Pradesh.

+During annual Brahmotsavams, Seshavahanam ritual has been performed for over 120 years by the Shakhavarapu family tradition.